The City Museum, Cradle of Havana's Symbols

 Hall of Flags

-The exhibition presents the flags that have been used in the history of Cuba, from the Spanish flag to the different flags that have been used.
-It also exhibits personal objects of the independence leaders, including José Martí.
-You can also see the painting of the fall in battle of Antonio Maceo.
-Among other objects and works.
+The flags that have been used throughout the history of Cuba are on display, from the Spanish flag to the various flags that have represented Cuba.
+Additionally, personal items of the independence leaders, including José Martí, are showcased.
+You can also see the painting depicting the fall in battle of Antonio Maceo, among other objects and works.

 Room of Thought